Inspiring and educating young musicians.

-Eleven ensembles, one family.
+Multiple ensembles, one family.

 GCTYO places high value on community and the social benefits of its program.
 Reflective of our larger region, GCTYO students come from a variety of backgrounds and heritage.
 They come from cities, suburbs and everywhere in between.
 Members of GCTYO appreciate the chance to get to know others outside of their regular social circles.
 Snack time, retreat days, and other special events are an important part of the GCTYO program.
 It allows our young musicians to interact in a relaxed setting and solidify friendships beyond their music stands and rehearsal rooms.
 Parents also enjoy the GCTYO community through volunteering, attending performances, and joining GCTYO international trips.

 In addition to rehearsals and performance, GCTYO hosts a series of retreats and social outings.
 GCTYO provides each ensemble with an annual retreat early in the season.
 All members are required to attend their orchestra retreat.
 The purpose of the retreats is two-fold: A period of intense rehearsals, coupled with recreational activities, immensely improves the quality of future music performances.
 The social activities give students the chance to “bond” into a cohesive group with common interests and goals.
 Retreats are held off-site so that they feel special.